WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-02-08-manage-resources-kubernetes.md

 Resource requests describe how many resources, for example, CPU or RAM a node has to have.
 If a node doesn't satisfy the requests of the container, the container (more precisely the pod) won't be scheduled on it.
 If no node satisfies the request in your cluster, the container won't be scheduled at all.

 Resource limits describe how many resources, for example, CPU or RAM, a container can use.
 For example, if the resource limit is set to 512MB RAM, the pod can only use 512 MB of RAM, even if it needs more, it won't get more.
 This is important to prevent a pod go haywire and use all the resources of your node.
 Additionally, without a resource limit set, Kubernetes can't perform auto-scaling of your pods.
-I will describe how auto-scaling using the horizontal pod autoscaler works in my next post.
+I will describe how auto-scaling using the horizontal pod autoscaler works in my next post, [Auto-scale in Kubernetes using the Horizontal Pod Autoscaler](/auto-scale-kubernetes-hpa).

 Pods are the smallest unit that can be created in Kubernetes.
 If a pod contains multiple containers, the resource requests of all containers are added up for the pod.
 Then Kubernetes checks where and whether it can schedule the pod.
 The resource limit can never be lower than the resource request.
 If you do so, Kubernetes won't be able to start the pod.